Skip to main content

 Training RecordsEvidence of training provided to the investigation team on the CIP, investigational device, and GCP principles.TRUETraining sessions were conducted for all investigators and study staff involved in the clinical investigation.
 The content of the training included the study protocol, the correct use of the device, data entry procedures, and compliance with ISO 14155 and Good Clinical Practice (GCP) requirements.
 Attendance logs were maintained, and the training records are available in presentation format (slides) detailing the topics covered.
 These presentations, along with participant attendance records, are retained as part of the study's essential documents and can be provided for audit or inspection upon request.

-Investigational Device Accountability RecordsTracks the receipt, use, and disposition of the investigational device to ensure traceability.FALSEGiven the software nature of the medical device, the research team was granted controlled access to the Legit.Health annotation platform through individualized login credentials (username and password).
-This method ensured proper access and traceability of all annotation activities.
-If required, the corresponding email communications confirming access provision can be shared to further support documentation and traceability.
+Investigational Device Accountability RecordsTracks the receipt, use, and disposition of the investigational device to ensure traceability.FALSEGiven the software-only nature of the investigational device, the research team was granted controlled access to the manufacturer's annotation platform through individualised login credentials (username and password).
+Platform access logs provide full traceability of all annotation activities.
+The corresponding email communications confirming access provision can be provided for audit on request.

 Subject Identification Code ListConfidential list linking subjects' codes to their identities, maintained by the investigator.FALSEThis prospective observational study did not involve patient recruitment or the use of identifiable patient images.
 The research used fully anonymized dermatological images sourced from public atlases and databases.
 No patient identification, linkage codes, or identification lists were necessary or created.
 The healthcare professionals participating as image annotators provided their informed consent through participation contracts, and no subject identification code lists were required.